mrtmm/edx-configuration/heat-templates/README.md

 screen
 ```

-Be sure to run the `inventory.py` dynamic inventory generator, as opposed to
+Be sure to run the `inventory.py` dynamic inventory generator corresponding to
-the static `intentory.ini`, meant for single node deployments.
-Also, set
-`migrate_db=yes` on this first run, to ensure that the databases and tables are
+the Heat template version in use.
+Also, set `migrate_db=yes` on this first
+run, to ensure that the databases and tables are properly created.
-properly created.

 ```
 cd ~/edx-configuration/playbooks